ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/05-creating-container-images.md

 Digest: sha256:d510b850194fab564abc3dfd22e626fa0c4ab3ce81118dab08a084ed3dcd24ac
 Status: Downloaded newer image for python:3
  ---> 338b34a7555c
-Step 2/6 : WORKDIR /usr/src/app
+Step 2/4 : WORKDIR /usr/src/app
  ---> Running in 838063c90080
 Removing intermediate container 838063c90080
  ---> c350d738dec6
-Step 3/6 : COPY requirements.txt ./
+Step 3/4 : COPY requirements.txt ./
-COPY failed: stat /var/lib/docker/tmp/docker-builder409382412/requirements.txt: no such file or directory
+COPY failed: stat /var/lib/docker/tmp/docker-builder409382412/test.py: no such file or directory
 ~~~
 {: .output}

-Our Dockerfile made reference to a file "requirements.txt" that should have been in the directory that contained our "Dockerfile".
+Our `Dockerfil`e made reference to a file on the host `test.py` that should have been in the directory that contained our `Dockerfile`.
 It was not present, so the building of the image failed.

-For now, create an empty file named "requirements.txt" in the same directory as your Dockerfile.
-That will fix the first error, although an image build would not yet be successful.
-The "COPY test.py ." command copies the file "test.py" into the working directory of the current image building operation, and will also fail.
+It is the `COPY test.py .` command in the `Dockerfile` that is trying to copy the file `test.py` into the working directory of the current image building operation.

-Create the file "test.py" in the same directory as your Dockerfile, with the following contents:
+Using your favourite editor, create the file "test.py" in the same directory as your Dockerfile, with the following contents:
 ~~~
 print("Hello world from Python")
 ~~~